Statistics (MS) – STEM Designated Degree Program

 Through the accessibility of computers and the availability of powerful statistical software to analyze huge data sets, the use of statistical methods has now become quite widespread in many industries.
 Students and faculty in the department have access to state-of-the-art interactive computing environments for data analysis and data graphics.
 This program also offers MS students the opportunity to obtain applied experience by becoming involved in the data collection, analysis and interpretation of ongoing projects.
 In addition, our proximity to the pharmaceutical industry permits students the exciting option of an applied industrial experience, working under the supervision of a practicing statistician.

 Along with the Statistics (MS) degree, the department also offers a Statistics (Combined BS/MS) program.

 Please refer to our programs of study page for a comprehensive list of all of the graduate programs offered within the university.

 To be eligible for admission into this program, a student must have completed the following six undergraduate courses with a minimum GPA of 2.75 on a 4.0 scale:

 - Single-Variable Calculus (equivalent to the Montclair State University courses AMAT 120 and AMAT 220)

 - Linear Algebra (equivalent to the Montclair State University course AMAT 240)

 - Probability (equivalent to the Montclair State University course AMAT 345)

 - Fundamentals of Statistics (equivalent to the Montclair State University course STAT 330)

-The Graduate School requires the equivalent of a U.S. bachelor’s degree in order to be eligible to apply for a graduate program.
+The Office of Graduate Admissions requires the equivalent of a U.S. bachelor’s degree in order to be eligible to apply for a graduate program.
 Applicants with non-U.S. degrees, please visit the international applicants to review the U.S. degree equivalency information.

 In order to make applying for graduate school as seamless as possible for you, we have